CSCI-109A-FRP/CSCI-109A-FRP.github.io/04_conclusion.md

 <br />

-The above map represents the geographical distribution of all 435 congressional districts of the 115th United States Congress, according to the last modifications of 2018 Remedial Congressional Districts.

 # Predictions score
 Our final predictions for 2018 data reached an accuracy of 89.89%.
 On a total of 435 districts, we predicted correctly 391 and mispredicted 44.